dafanasev/dbmigrate/README.md

 If the --engines flag is set without value, the database engine specified in connection settings will be used, e.g. `dbmigrate -n=sqlite -d=test.db generate Posts table` will generate TIMESTAMP_posts_table.up.sqlite.sql and TIMESTAMP_posts_table.down.sqlite.sql files.

 #### Migrate
 The migrate command applies all unapplied migrations or, if the --steps (-s) flag is set, only -s migrations.
+Migrate is the root command, so running it as simple as calling `dbmigrate` without any subcommand.

 #### Rollback
-The rollback command rolls back the latest migration operation, e.g. if 3 migrations have been applied during the last operation, exactly these 3 migrations will be rolled back.
+The rollback command rolls back the latest migration operation, e.g. if 3 migrations were applied during the last operation, then exactly these 3 migrations would be rolled back.
 If the --steps (-s) flag is set, exactly -s migrations will be rolled back.

 #### Reapply